Notice of Pre-AIA or AIA Status

 Response to Arguments

-With respect to the temperature rise and evaluating Wmax, examiner first notes that the claim is directed to a product, comprised of 1) 2 glass panes, 2) a plurality of space holding members or spacers, 3) an edge sealing material, and a 4) suction hole sealing material and suction hole.
+With respect to the temperature rise and evaluating Wmax, examiner again notes that the claim is directed to a product, comprised of 1) 2 glass panes, 2) a plurality of space holding members or spacers, 3) an edge sealing material, and a 4) suction hole sealing material and suction hole.
 The properties which are described in the claim – the dissolution temperature, the temperature rise and Wmax are all dependent on the type of sealing material, dimensions of the suction hole, and weight of the sealing material.
 Examiner contends that Atsushi, et al. is still pertinent as it teaches the VIG unit, with a suction hole and metal sealant.
 Trpkovski, et al. teach the position of the suction hole which overlaps the range as recited – Trpkovski, et al. even teach that the suction hole is positioned to minimize visible impact of the hole.
 With respect to the amount of sealant, Trpkovski, et al. teach that the sealant amount of kept small such that it does not flow within the inner side of the hole.
-Based on these teachings combined with Atsushi, et al., the examiner contends that the sealant amount remains an optimizable quantity.
+Based on these teachings combined with Atsushi, et al., the examiner maintains that the sealant amount remains an optimizable quantity.

 Conclusion